About Me

 The wonder of eating things that I’ve grown from seed never ceases to amaze me – I remember the first year’s crop tomatoes, brussel sprouts, potatoes and tiny cauliflowers.
 I looked into the dark green leaves of the cauliflower plants and could see tiny white curds growing – it was magic!

-The tomatoes weren’t too bad – we’d had a very hot summer and they ripened well outdoors – and we had a few Sunday dinners from the potatoes, cauliflowers and sprouts.
+The tomatoes weren’t too bad – we’d had a very hot summer in 1976 and they ripened well outdoors – and we had a few Sunday dinners from the potatoes, cauliflowers and sprouts.

 The following year Chris and I bought a house a few miles away in Shepshed, Leicestershire.
 It had a large garden, but I just did a bit of general maintenance and looked after what was there – he died in November 1978, three months after we’d moved in (just 24 years old with cancer) and the garden went on the back burner.